LordOfPolls/Unifi-Rampart/README.md

 ```

 Use the IDs shown in the error messages to delete the groups, then disable the corresponding feeds in config.
+You will need to connect to your unifi's database, with a mongo client of your choice, and delete it from the ace//firewall_group colleciton.

 > [!NOTE]
-> The maximum size of a firewall group appears to be around 10,000 IPs (still investigating exact limits).
+> The maximum size of a firewall group appears to be around 10,000 IPs
+> If you try and sync a list larger than this, your controller will refuse to load the config until you manually remove it.

 </details>